mrvladis/influxmonitor/README.md

 ./storage-metrics-influxdb
 ```

+Add the tool into the TrueNas cron job scheduler.
+Set the schedule to run every 10 minutes or so.

 The tool will output the current time and indicate that it's trying to connect to the InfluxDB instance.
 If the connection is successful, it will print a message indicating that the connection was successful.

 The tool will then retrieve the storage metrics and write them to the specified InfluxDB bucket.

 Once the data is written, the tool will print a message indicating that the InfluxDB was updated successfully and flush any remaining data.

 ## Contributing